 Research shows that 70 per cent of mental health and substance use issues have their onset in childhood or adolescence and if mental health issues are treated early, better health outcomes are the result.

-In 2018, CMHO provided recommendations to the Government of Ontario on the need for the inclusion of mental health literacy in any curriculum updates and is pleased that the Ministry of Education will continue to include mental health and well-being learning (include hyperlink to announcement) in its 2019 elementary and high school health curriculums.
+In 2018, CMHO provided recommendations to the Government of Ontario on the need for the inclusion of mental health literacy in any curriculum updates and is pleased that the Ministry of Education will continue to include mental health and well-being learning in its 2019 elementary and high school health curriculums.
 A curriculum which includes positive and inclusive discussion about mental well-being has the potential to help students build resilience and improve their understanding of mental health and mental illness.